robroooh/CarND-Behavioral-Cloning-P3/writeup_report.md

 However, the data is too big to fit in the memory, so I use Keras's generator() to do data real-time augmentation while training the model.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+The validation set contains only image from center camera and no augmentation was done.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.